benjiemalinao87/queue-services/progress.md

 - Visualizing metrics helps identify problematic patterns more quickly than raw data
 - TypeScript's strict null checking helps prevent runtime errors by catching potential issues at compile time
 - Implementing a dashboard within the same service can be efficient when the dashboard is primarily displaying data already available to the service
+- In-memory metrics storage is suitable for short-term operational monitoring but not for historical analysis
+- Tabbed interfaces can effectively organize different types of metrics without overwhelming users

 ### Next Steps